- How Much Does It Cost?

 If you send a text to a non-mobile number, in most cases the phone company will telephone that number and, if someone answers the phone, read them text-to-speech of your text message.

 If there's a failure when sending an SMS, you'll get an error message letting you know what happened.
-Sometime this can be because the guest entered a wrong number or the phone isn't accessible and that will be stated in the error message.
+Sometimes this can be because the guest entered a wrong number or the phone isn't accessible and that will be stated in the error message.

 Very occasionally you'll get a 30008 Unknown error.
 Here's the description from our carrier: